 Does My Family Member Need a Lawyer?

 A criminal conviction is serious and can lead to stiff penalties, including incarceration.
-It can destroy someone’s reputation, job, and their finances.
+It can destroy someone’s reputation, career, and finances.
 Having a criminal record can prevent someone from obtaining a good job, attending certain schools or universities, or joining the military.
 Depending on the situation, an offender may lose driving privileges or have to register as a sex offender.

-How Can I Get Help From a Criminal Defense Lawyer?
+How Can I Get Help from a Criminal Defense Lawyer?

 David C. McKenzie III of the McKenzie Law Firm, P.C., is a criminal defense lawyer in Montgomery County who understands the Pennsylvania criminal justice system.
 Anyone the police have arrested and charged with a crime has the right to legal representation.

 We will look at all the facts in your loved one’s case to determine the best avenue for defense.
-If your family member is facing criminal charges, call us today at 610-680-7842 for a free case evaluation.
+If your family member is facing criminal charges, call us today for a free case evaluation.